 The factory participated in FWF's workshop on safety principles.
 It also embarked on setting up an anti-harassment committee.
-As it was a new supplier, it was not yet in the Workplace Education Programme but the management expressed a desire for closer links with FWF's local office.
+A process was initiated to enter the Workplace Education Programme and the management expressed a desire for closer links with FWF's local office to assist the progress.